kmwtechnology/lucille/lucille-plugins/lucille-ocr/README.md

   }
 ```
 The `name` property contains the name of the form and is used to refer to the template.
 The `regions` property contains an arbitrarily long list of rectangles whose interiors are extracted.
 The `dest` property within
 them is where the text is extracted to.
-If duplicate `dest` values are used, subsequent extractions are appended to the field rather than overwriting it.
+If duplicate `dest` values are used, subsequent extractions are appended to the field rather than overwriting it (this can be within one template or across multiple).
 NOTE: all coordinates and distances are measured in pixels.
-additionally, if a page or template does not exist, this is logged, but subsequent page template mappings are still applied.
+Additionally, if a page or template does not exist, this is logged, but subsequent page template mappings are still applied.
 Duplicate page entries in the map overwrites previous ones.

 ### Dynamic Form Extraction
 This is identical to static form extraction but allows the documents themselves to specify which forms they contain and on which pages.
 To enable, include a `pages_field` property in the config which stores the field